GAMS-dev/miro/src/model/gamspy/bess/TutorialImages/tutorial_blog.md

 #### A more complex renderer

 We are going to make a simple Sankey diagram for our power flow.
+We will base this renderer on our `report_output` variable which contains the three power variables and the load demand.
 It will show the current power flow at a given hour, to change the hour we will add a slider.
 This results in the following placeholder function:

 ``` R
 mirorenderer_report_outputOutput <- function(id, height = NULL, options = NULL, path = NULL) {